konz261/kmcp/README.md

 </p>

-mcp4k is a compiler-driven [Model Context Protocol](https://modelcontextprotocol.io) framework for Kotlin Multiplatform.
-It automatically generates the runtime glue and schemas that LLMs need to interact with your code.

-Tools and prompts are just functions - simply add annotations and let mcp4k handle all the boiler-plate:
+mcp4k is a compiler-driven framework for Kotlin Multiplatform that handles all the [Model Context Protocol](https://modelcontextprotocol.io) details behind the scenes.
+You just annotate your functions, and mcp4k takes care of the JSON-RPC messages, schema generation, and protocol lifecycle—so you can focus on building your application:

 ```kotlin
 @McpTool